-CLB class is taught in classroom with live audience no remote participation is recommended.
+Certified LeSS Basic class is taught in the classroom with the live audience and no remote participation is recommended.
+With the current outbreak, CLB is approved to be taught in Virtual mode.
 Recommended maximum class size is 30 participants.
-The minimum length of the one day CLB course is 8 contact hours.
+The minimum length of the CLB course is 8 contact hours (1 Day for Face to Face class Or 2 X 4 hours, span across two days for Virtual class) but advisable to have prior knowledge on Scrum.
 The participants have passed Scrum Foundations course from Scrum Alliance or Scrum.org or have acquired same knowledge from reading and practicing.
 This introductory course and the topics covered are mainly conceptual.
-In contrast to the 3 day Certified LeSS Practitioner course (CLP) where participants will spend in-depth time experiencing and practicing elements such as systems modeling, queueing theory and adoption, including in-depth treatment of case studies, the CLB is a brief introduction to LeSS.

 Characteristics of the Learners

 The main audience is developers, Scrum Masters, Product Owners, Agile Coaches and managers in product development groups who are interested in expanding their knowledge on various agile scaling approaches.
 The main learning goal for participants is to gain more information on what LeSS is, what LeSS is not, the purpose of LeSS and how it may be applicable in their working environment.
 Students will learn where to find more information about LeSS and what to do if one is interested in adopting LeSS in their company.

 All teachers are experienced Scrum experts who are able to interact with and engage course participants.
 They are passionate advocates of agile values and principles, and understand that LeSS is a consistent way of achieving agility when working with many teams.
 All teachers are certified LeSS practitioners, and have participated in the required learning for delivery of this course.